Falcon

-Some small falcons with long, narrow wings are called "hobbies" and some which hover while hunting are called "kestrels".

-As is the case with many birds of prey, falcons have exceptional powers of vision; the visual acuity of one species has been measured at 2.6 times that of a normal human.
-Peregrine falcons have been recorded diving at speeds of 200 mph, making them the fastest-moving creatures on Earth; the fastest recorded dive attained a vertical speed of 390 km/h.
+As is the case with many birds of prey, falcons have exceptional powers of vision; the visual acuity of one species has been measured at 2.6 times that of human eyes.
+They are fast fliers, with the Peregrine falcons having been recorded diving at speeds of 200 mph, making them the fastest-moving creatures on Earth; the fastest recorded dive attained a vertical speed of 390 km/h.